Home » Recipes » Dressings, Sauces and Spreads » How To Make Luscious, Fluffy Whipped Honey

 5. Store in a jar or airtight container in the fridge for a couple of months.

-To make it extra delicious and nutritious make this with my cultured butter recipe!
+To make it extra delicious and nutritious make this with my Cultured Butter Recipe!

-For whipped honey goat cheese:
+For whipped honey goat’s cheese:

 White. whipped honey has been drizzled over a small bowl of blackberries.
 A fork is skewered into one picking it out.Pin